Fissure Treatment – Cause, Risk factors, Surgery Options, Recovery

 • Calcium Channel Blockers

 Medications such as these include Nifedipine and Diltiazem.
-It is a more general way of treating fissures.
+It is a more general way of fissure treatment.
 The side effects include drop in blood pressure and minor headaches.
 There are certain forms of Calcium Channel blockers that are ingested, but the healing capability is reduced and the side effects are increased.

 • Steroids and Anaesthetics